John2018330/bf768_coral_db/README.md

 - [ ] GRAPH QUERY: Group by location Volume over 4 years
 - [ ] Get counts of alive and dead by location
 - [ ]

+Done:
+- [x] Separate Introduction HTML page
+UI to implement for phenotypic data
+'WHERE' might be implemented by having a number of checkbox options for what to filter by, same with group by
+- [x] Slider for important numeric column like eco volume (query = WHERE X > Y)
+- [x] Group by Location
+- [x] Checkboxes for year
+- [x] Filter by alive or dead
+- [x] Auxillary If group by, offer additional filters (having x > y)
+- [x] Auxillary Provide option for performing aggregate functions

+UI to implement for VCF
+- [x] Slider for allele frequency
+- [x] Slider for quality filtering maybe (Not Needed)
+- [x] Textbox for scaffold and maybe position (it's possible multiple SNP's exist per scaffold)
+- [ ] Ajax for textbox?
+(Suggestions based on ID/Scaffold entered?)

 John To Do
 - [ ] Dropdown Menu for scaffold